victorliu-sq/PaperWriting/FlashSMP.md

 Totally independent + GPU => so super fast

-And the best case is rarex.
+And the best case is rare.